top of page

 July and August, students begin filling out college applications.

 Applying to college or another career program is a joint process between the student, family and school; each has a role to play, but ideally it is driven by the student.
-This process is a great time for young adults to work on the independence, organizational skills, and motivation to succeed once they leave home and Mercy Academy.
+This process is a great time for young adults to work on the independence, organizational skills, and motivation to succeed once they leave home and OLMA.

 12TH GRADE